 Prorealtime over-fitted equity curve backtest

-Now, I will compare the performance of this strategy run on the IS period with the result on the OOS period.
+Now, I will compare the performance of this strategy during the IS period with the result during the OOS period.

 Win in the past but lose in the future